American Dipper photo: Joe Meche

 by Joe Meche

 Joe Meche is a past president of the North Cascades Audubon Society and was a member of the board of directors for 20 years.
 He has been watching birds for more than 60 years and photographing birds and landscapes for more than 40 years.
-He has written more than 150 articles for Whatcom Watch.
+He has written over 190 columns for Whatcom Watch.